LesleyKras/True-Collector/README.md

 - Ammo

 # Patch Notes
+# 22/5/2017
+- Temporarily disabled Main Menu background due to responsiveness
+- Added a controls page
+- Changed player into a 3D human
+  - Animations not functional yet
+  - Edited physics
+- Added functionality for shooting through a gun
+  - Bullets not yet visible but colission is
+  - Better shooting mechanics
+    - Can now support both single firing mode & full automatic
+- Added a better visible ammo counter
+- Fixed a bug where your weapon ammo could go over its maximum
+- Edited 3D world

 # 21/5/2017
 - Fixed a bug where the player could trip and shake the camera uncontrollably
 - Player can now alternate between Running an Walking by pressing 'N'